hbctraining/Intro-to-rnaseq-hpc-O2/lessons/rnaseq_workflow.md

 	> Note that we have a `\` preceding each `/`, which tells vim that we are not using the `/` as part of our search and replace command, but instead the `/` is part of the pattern that we are replacing.
 This is called *escaping* the `/`.

-> **NOTE:** The home directory will need to be changed to either or eCommons ID or the training account your are using.
+> **NOTE:** The home directory will need to be changed to either your eCommons ID or the training account you are using.

 ***